Yang-Xa/a-bic-IP/README.md

 new_version :	more powerful than the old version, it includes the three deletion conditions。

-		and please use the new version
+please use the new version